20 Feb What I learnt from sitting the RHS exams

 I was unfortunate in so much as the topics I did know a great deal about, and were on the syllabus, didn’t come up in the exams.
 Instead, they seemed to be full of things in the syllabus that I was weak on, or have less interest in.

-Finally, health is something that plagues me seemingly all the time – and in truth, I didn’t feel great on this particular day either.
+Finally, health is something that plagues me seemingly all the time.
+I didn’t feel great on this particular day either.
 A full on cold developed the following day, so I suspect I was suffering the start of that.
 That, however, is of little excuse.

 What I’d do differently